milkcircle/milkcircle.github.io/bits.md

 8. **set difference in bash**

-    Note that you should use dictionary sort rather than numeric sort when sorting the files used with $$\textrm{comm}$$.
+    Note that you should use dictionary sort rather than numeric sort when sorting the files used with $$\texttt{comm}$$.

     ~~~ bash
     # First column: only those lines unique to FILE1